• Skip to primary navigation

 Opening times of Tokyo tourist attractions

-Many of the top tourist attractions are closed on Monday.
+Many of the top tourist attractions are closed on Mondays.
 If you are enjoying an extended Tokyo trip, this isn’t much of a problem.

 However, if you only have a few days and one of them is a Monday, it’s difficult to visit all the attractions on this list.